 (Already overwhelmed by back to school lunches?
 Check out my lunch box hacks here!)

 My boys love pancakes, but they’re kind of a pain when it comes to day to day breakfasts.

 I like to make a big batch of my fluffy buttermilk pancakes and freeze extras.
 When paired with sprinkles, fruit, whipped cream and a candle, you’ve got a fun and memorable breakfast to add to your family’s back to school traditions.

 I always loved the idea of having a spot in our house to make the kids’ heights over the years.
 What a great way to remember to actually mark their heights than to mark it on the first day of school?

-Back to school shopping is always fun – fresh pencils and notebooks feel like a fresh start all around.
-But as a kid, I mostly looked forward to grabbing a few new outfits.
+Back to school shopping is always fun.
+As a kid, I mostly looked forward to grabbing a few new outfits.
 Make it one of your first day of school traditions to let your kids pick out their special outfit that fits their own style.
 New school year, new you!

 Now that they have the fun outfit, make sure you take that iconic first day of school photo!
-Print out or have them decorate a “First Day of Preschool” etc picture and snap a shot of their smiling faces before leaving for their first day.
+Print out or have them decorate a “First Day of X” picture and snap a shot of their smiling faces before leaving for their first day.

 Make a dinner that your kids will adore – their favorite foods for their first day back!
 Or, do yourself a favor and order in their favorite food – less work for you while you get back into the swing of busy weeknights!

 We love these crazy easy pepperoni pizza rolls that you could make in 20 minutes or less.